Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.

-### Responsive Enough (performant periods)
+### Responsiveness Achievability (performant periods)

-Sometimes we might not want to measure minute-by-minute responsiveness, but just know if the service was responsive _enough_ across a longer period of time.
+Sometimes we might not care too much about minute-by-minute responsiveness, but just know how well we achieved that responsiveness over a longer period of time.
+It's effectively an SLI tracking an SLO for responsiveness (though you might not officially/publicly/contractually have that SLO).

 This is achieved through measuring "performant periods", where we assess the fraction of periods (e.g. minutes, hours) in a larger time window (e.g. days, weeks), where service was deemed "performant" - where performance could be assessed if latency (or a percentile of latency) is under a specific threshold (e.g. 100ms).

-An SLI for _Responsive Enough_ using performant periods could be:
+An SLI for _Responsiveness Achievability_ using performant periods could be:

-> Responsive Enough: Measured by the fraction of performant minutes (where P99 latency is under 100ms), evaluated
+> Responsiveness Achievability: Measured by the fraction of performant minutes (where P99 latency is under 100ms),
-> every day.
+> evaluated every day (every 1440 minutes).

 This means all response latencies during a single minute are gathered and form a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (excluding the slowest 1%).
 If that latency is less than 100ms, we state that this minute was "performant".
 The fraction of performant minutes every day is how "performant" our service has been during that day.

-SLOs for this SLI are set on the fraction of performant periods required to be deemed "responsive enough".

-An SLO for this SLI could then be:
+SLOs for this SLI are set to the fraction of performant periods required for a service to be deemed "responsive enough" across the evaluation period.
+Therefore, an SLO for this SLI could then be:

-> 1400 of 1440 performant minutes.
+> 1400 (of 1440) performant minutes.

 An SLA with a consumer could be:

-> 1300 of 1440 performant periods, on weekdays.
+> 1300 (of 1440) performant periods, on weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.